 - Your accountant or corporate finance adviser may know suitable firms.

-- The British Private Equity & Venture Capital Association (BVCA) publishes a list of venture capital firms.
-The full directory of members is available by subscription.
+- The (BVCA) directory of members is available by subscription.

 Contact selected venture capital firms

-- It is most productive - but not essential - to approach them through a professional adviser who has previously worked with the venture capital firm.
+- It is most productive - but not essential - to approach them through a professional adviser who has previously worked with that firm.

 - Prepare a concise executive summary of your business plan - typically no more than six pages - to circulate to them.

 - Confirm that they have some interest.
 Do they make investments of the amount you seek in your type of business?